 SpotCheck Plus detects the presence of simple sugars (specially glucose and lactose) that are present in most foodstuffs.
 Results are obtained in 60 seconds and the colour changes from colourless (clean ) to green (dirty).This test is faster, more sensitive and detects a broader range of foodstuffs than protein tests such as Pro-clean.
 The Test can be used by food processors, caterers, restaurants and supermarkets.

 ATP (Adenosine triphosphate) monitoring has been used by the food industry for more than 30 years and it is a well accepted method giving almost instant quantitative results in 15 seconds.
 The technology employed is called bio-luminescence because it uses a light emitting enzyme reaction.
-The test systems consist of all in one, ready to use test devices and a small portable instrument to convert the light signal into a numerical output and ATP content of the sample ,the greater the level of contamination and potential risk.
+The test systems consist of all in one, ready to use test devices and a small portable instrument to convert the light signal into a numerical output and ATP content of the sample.
+The greater the level of contamination the greater is the potential risk.
 Thereby, Swab Testing is essential for checking the microbial content in food as well.